Moon Nahm: SunFire Biotechnologies

 To meet increasing demands for the MOPA assay, Nahm founded SunFire Biotechnologies in 2019, to offer MOPA services for companies developing novel pneumococcal vaccines.
 Since then, SunFire has also received government funding and branched out into developing new assays such as a multiplexed serum bactericidal assay useful for evaluating vaccines against other pathogens such as Shigella bacteria.

 Honors and recognition

 Nahm is a Senior Member of the U.S. National Academy of Inventors.
 He is a Fellow of the American Society of Microbiology (ASM) and the Infectious Diseases Society of America.
 The National Institutes of Health referred to Nahm's lab at UAB as a "national treasure" in a review.
 He received the UAB Presidential Achievement Award in 2017.
 SK Bioscience and UAB have created endowed chairs in his honor in 2020 and 2021 respectively.
 He has served on many editorial boards and was the chair of division V of ASM 2012 and councilor of ASM in 2013.
 He received the distinguished service award from ASM in 2012 and was a councilor of the Association of Medical Laboratory Immunologists for 2015-2019.
-In 2025, Nahm received Max Cooper Award for career excellence in research.
+In 2025, Nahm received the Max Cooper Award for career excellence in research.
+In 2026, Nahm received the ASM Award for Applied and Biotechnological Research from the American Society for Microbiology.